Starmer: Do not forgive Tories for crashing the economy

 The Labour leader said: “At moments of uncertainty like this we must provide clear leadership.

 “We must stand with working people.
 Meet their ambitions for real change.
-Walk towards a better future and build a new Britain, together.”
+Walk towards a better future and bTuild a new Britain, together.”

 He said “we can’t go on like this” after the developments since Friday’s financial statement by the Chancellor.